ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 In addition, some other conversions are made by `src2md` method.

 - Relative links are changed according to the change of the base directory.
-- Size option in image link is removed when the destination is GFM or html.
+- Size option in an image link is removed when the destination is GFM or html.
+- Relative link is removed except .src.md files when the destination is html.
-- Relative link is removed when the destination is html and/or latex.
+- Relative link is removed when the destination is latex.

 The order of the conversions are: